 The process is very similar to IVF.
 You have drugs to stimulate your ovaries to make eggs.
 Doctors then collect and freeze them until you are ready for them to be fertilised.

 Researchers are looking into removing ovarian tissue and freezing it before chemotherapy starts.
 The idea is to put the ovarian tissue back after treatment ends.

 If the ovarian tissue then starts working normally, the ovaries may produce eggs and so you remain fertile.

 At the moment there are only a few centres in the UK offering this service.
-Talk to your doctor if you want to know more about this.
+Only a small number of babies have been born using this method.
+Talk to your doctor if you want to know more.

 Getting pregnant after chemotherapy

 Most doctors will advise women that it’s best to wait 2 years after chemotherapy treatment before becoming pregnant.

 This is not because the pregnancy could affect the cancer.
 It’s because if your cancer was going to come back, it would be most likely to do so within two years.
 You would then need more treatment – and this would be very difficult if you were pregnant or had a young baby.

 There are other options you could consider if cancer has affected your fertility:

 - using donated sperm so doctors can freeze embryos rather than eggs